gtxaspec/wz_flash-helper/docs/README_restore.md

 - Flash tool automatically detect camera SoC type and firmware type to use the correct options.
 - `switch_fw` option must be disabled like the above configurations.
 If both `restore_partitions` and `switch_fw`are enabled, both operations would not be executed.
 - All partition images must come with their md5sum file in <partition image>.md5sum
-- During restore operations, the red LED would be blinking.
+- During restore operation, the red LED would be blinking.